ThiagoMaria-SecurityIT/heic-converter/README.md

 **Thiago Maria - From Brazil to the World 🌎**
 *Senior Security Information Professional | Passionate Programmer | AI Developer*

 With a professional background in security analysis and a deep passion for programming, I created this GitHub account to share knowledge about security information, cybersecurity, Python and AI development practices.
-Most of my work focuses on implementing security-first approaches at companies and developer tools while maintaining usability and productivity.
+Most of my work focuses on implementing security-first approaches at companies while maintaining usability and productivity.

 **Let's Connect:**